 Edinburgh-based worship leader, singer-songwriter and multi-instrumentalist Fiona Crow combines music ministry with her job as a Music Therapist.
-Fiona is the Worship Director at Edinburgh Elim and alongside her bass-playing husband and young family she has served there for over 10 years.
-She leads worship at a variety of wider church events throughout the year including ESST, Colours for Women and Bethel’s ‘European Leaders Advance’.
-She writes and records as part of Elim’s worship collective ‘Elim Sound’ as well releasing albums as a solo artist.
+Fiona is the Worship Pastor at St Mungo's Church (Balerno and Livingston) and also leads worship at events and conferences across the UK.
+For several years she has written and recorded as part of Elim’s worship collective ‘Elim Sound’ as well releasing albums as a solo artist.
 Fiona is passionate about the power of music to communicate to the heart of the listener and her prayer is that her music leads others into a deeper encounter with the Father Heart of God.

 Masterpiece (2nd Album Launch)